Retired

 Nov.
 17, 2016, in New York.
 (Photo: Carolyn Kaster/AP)

 Retired Lt.
-Gen. Michael Flynn, who
+Gen. Michael Flynn, who has reportedly been offered the role

 of national security adviser in Donald Trump’s White House, began